linuxserver/docker-healthchecks/README.md

 ## Versions

+* **24.01.24:** - No longer write envs to local_settings.py.
+Envs will take precedence over any existing values in config file.
+Removed `REGENERATE_SETTINGS` as it is now obsolete.
 * **22.01.24:** - Fix CSRF handling.
 * **23.12.23:** - Rebase to Alpine 3.19.
 * **31.05.23:** - Rebase to Alpine 3.18.
 Deprecate armhf.